Skip to contents

 rxode2 event tables

-In general, rxode2 event tables follow NONMEM dataset convention with the exceptions:
+In general, rxode2 event tables follow NONMEM dataset conventions with the following exceptions and extensions:

 • You may turn off a compartment with a negative compartment number or "-cmt" where cmt is the compartment name.

-• The compartment data item (cmt) can still be a number, the number of the compartment is defined by the appearance of the compartment name in the model.
-This can be tedious to count, so you can specify compartment numbers easier by using the cmt(cmtName) at the beginning of the model.
+• The compartment data item (cmt) can still be a number; the number of a compartment is defined by the order of appearance of its name in the model.
+You can assign compartment numbers explicitly with cmt(cmtName) at the beginning of the model.

-• Bioavailability changes will change the rate of infusion since dur/amt are fixed in the input data.
+• Bioavailability changes will change the rate of infusion when dur/amt are fixed in the input data.

 • Some infrequent NONMEM columns are not supported: pcmt, call.